Paula204/ISPP/README.md

 ## Building for production

-To optimize the thorneo application for production, run:
+To optimize the Thorneo application for production, run:

     ./mvnw -Pprod clean package